Sheaves of modules on atomic sites and discrete representations of topological groups: Introduction

 \subsection{Discrete representations of topological groups}

 Let $G$ be a topological group and let $V$ be an $RG$-module.
 We say that $V$ is a \textit{discrete representation} of $G$ if $V$ is equipped with the discrete topology and the action of $G$ on $V$ is continuous.
-By the canonical result of Artin (\cite[III.9, Theorems 1 and 2]{MM}), one can construct an orbit category $\mathbf{S}_{\mathcal{U}}G$ with respect to a cofinal system $\mathcal{U}$ of open subgroups of $G$, and the category $RG \DMod$ of discrete representations of $G$ is equivalent to the category $\Sh(\mathbf{S}_{\mathcal{U}}G, {R})$.
-This result provides a novel approach to study representations of topological groups with nice combinatorial structure.
-The following table includes a few interesting examples:
+By the canonical result of Artin (\cite[III.9, Theorems 1 and 2]{MM}), one can construct an orbit category $\mathbf{S}_{\mathcal{U}}G$ with respect to a cofinal system $\mathcal{U}$ of open subgroups of $G$, and the category $RG \DMod$ of discrete representations of $G$ is equivalent to the category $\Sh(\mathbf{S}_{\mathcal{U}}G, {R})$; for details, see Subsection \ref{Artin's theorem}.
+This result provides a novel approach to study representations of topological groups.
+In particular, combining Theorem \ref{first main theorem} and Artin's theorem (Theorem \ref{mm}), we obtain the following bridge connecting discrete representations of topological groups, sheaves of modules over atomic sites, and representations of categories:

+\begin{corollary} Let $G$ be an arbitrary topological group, let $R$ be a commutative ring, and let $\C = \mathbf{S}_{\mathcal{U}}G$ be the orbit category associated to a cofinal system $\mathcal{U}$ of open subgroups and equipped with the atomic topology.
+Then one has the following equivalences: